 Reynolds’ first novel, The Vigil, was given an “Oppie Award” in 1986; his third novel, Franklin’s Crossing was entered into the Pulitzer Prize competition for 1992; it also received the Violet Crown Award for fiction as well as other awards and honors; Monuments also won the Violet Crown Award for 2000.
 In 2012, Reynolds was awarded the prestigious Spur Award for Short Fiction for his story, “The Deacon’s Horse”; he has previously been a finalist for this award on three occasions, and he has been a finalist for the Best Western Novel Spur Award on two previous occasions, including another finalist finish for the Spur Award for Short Story at the Tucson Festival of Books in 2017.
 That same year, he won both the Texas Institute of Letters Bud Shrake Award for Creative Short Nonfiction and the TIL Kay Cattarulla Award for Short Fiction.
 He has also been runner-up for both essay and fiction prizes from The Texas Institute of Letters and PEN Texas, among other literary awards and in 2014 he was accorded an Honorable Mention in the 2014 Pushcart Prize.
 He has received grants from the Texas Commission for the Arts and was also a National Endowment for the Arts Fellow in 1993.

-A professional book critic, Reynolds’ critical evaluations and feature articles have appeared in national magazines, including Chronicles, American Way, and Texas Monthly; his short fiction has been published in Writers’ Forum, South Dakota Review, High Plains Literary Review, Callaloo, and Cimarron Review, among other publications, and has been widely anthologized.
-He has regularly contributed book reviews and feature columns to several metropolitan newspapers and national magazines; for more than ten years, he was a regular contributor to Publishers Weekly and Kirkus Reviews and has written book reviews for The New York Times.
+A professional book critic, Reynolds’ critical evaluations and feature articles have appeared in national magazines, including Chronicles, American Way, and Texas Monthly; his short fiction has been published in Writers’ Forum, South Dakota Review, High Plains Literary Review, Callaloo, and Cimarron Review, among other publications, and was widely anthologized.
+He regularly contributed book reviews and feature columns to several metropolitan newspapers and national magazines; for more than ten years, he was a regular contributor to Publishers Weekly and Kirkus Reviews and wrote book reviews for The New York Times.

 His published novels include The Vigil, Agatite, Franklin’s Crossing, Players, Monuments, The Tentmaker, Ars Poetica, Threading the Needle, Vox Populi, and a collection of short fiction, Sandhill County Lines.
 His nonfiction books include Stage Left: The Development of the American Social Drama in the Thirties, Taking Stock: A Larry McMurtry Casebook, A Hundred Years of Heroes: A Centennial History of the Southwestern Exposition and Livestock Show, Twenty Questions: Answers for the Inquiring Writer, and The Plays of Jack London a collection of creative nonfiction, Of Snakes and Sex and Playing in the Rain, and Hero of A Hundred Fights: Collected Stories from the Dime Novel King: Ned Buntline, which appeared in 2011.
 Reynolds has written screenplays of Players and The Vigil and Monuments, as well as adaptations of some of his short fiction, and several of his novels remain under option to various motion picture companies.